 Don’t feel like you always need to do grand outings, or even have simple plans every day.
 These are, after all, weekdays where you and your child have been busy most of the day.
 Stick to simple activities and traditions, and start with one night a week to make it more manageable.

 Want to see a few of my favorite things to do?
-Get my Play Ideas Calendar, perfect for the early evening hours!
+Join my newsletter and get my Play Ideas Calendar, perfect for the early evening hours!
 The first sheet includes ideas for the weekdays, while the second is a blank template to fill with your own ideas.
-Download it below:
+Download it below—at no cost to you:

 If you’ve ever had your kids “help” with chores, you know that what would normally take 10 minutes now takes 20 or more.